Graduate-entry English language requirements

 Master of Social Work (Qualifying)

 The minimum IELTS requirement for admission to the MSW(Qualifying) is an overall score of 7.5 with 7.0 in all bands.

 Master of Teaching

 The English proficiency requirement for admission to the program is more exacting than for many other graduate courses.
 This is because all teachers in Australian schools where Master of Teaching candidates undertake the professional experience component of their coursework must have a good command of the English language.

 The minimum requirements for admission to the Master of Teaching are:

 - IELTS: overall score of 7.5 with 7.0 in reading and writing and 8.0 in listening and speaking.

 Accreditation and employers' expectations

 The NSW Department of Education, the major employer of teachers in NSW, requires teachers from non-English speaking backgrounds to sit an English proficiency test before employment.
-Details of the minimum requirements are available on the Board of Studies, Teaching & Educational Standards NSW website.
+Details of the minimum requirements are available on the NSW Education Standards Authority (NESA) website.